Sessions For Osteopathy in Taunton

 WHAT CAN YOU EXPECT AT A WOMEN’S HEALTH APPOINTMENT?

 Our specialist therapists will carry out a full assessment and examination.
-Depending on your symptoms this may include examination of your abdominal muscles, pelvis and lumbar spine.
+Depending on your symptoms, this may include an examination of your abdominal muscles, pelvis and lumbar spine.
 Dysfunction in one of these areas can result in dysfunction elsewhere.